 Reach out to your adviser with questions first.
 The Graduate School is also posting regular updates on degree progression, remote defenses, and other topics of concern.
 Please see the Vice President for Research Office Keep Researching webpage for more information on the impact of COVID-19 on research programs at CSU.

 Where do I find the latest updates from the University?

-For continuing updates about COVID-19, please visit the CSU COVID-19 Recovery website for University communications.
+For continuing updates about COVID-19, please visit the CSU COVID-19 website for University communications.
 It is important that you check your @colostate email and University sources for the most up-to-date information.